The joint bidiagonalization method for large GSVD computations in finite precision: The JBD method for the GSVD computation

-By Theorem \ref{thm3.1}, the process of computing $B_{k}$ can be treated as the Lanczos bidiagonalization of $Q_{A}$ with rounding error $O(\|\underline{B}_{k}^{-1}\|\epsilon)$ that will not deviated far from $O(\epsilon)$ (see Remark \ref{rem3.1}).
-If the JBD process is implemented with one-sided reorthogonalization of $\tilde{v}_{i}$ such that the orthogonality level of $\widetilde{V}_{k}$ is kept around $O(\epsilon)$, by using the results of backward error analysis of the Lanczos bidiagonalization with one-sided reorthogonalization \cite[Theorem 5.2 and Corollary 5.1]{Barlow2013}, we can conclude that the computed $B_{k}$ is the exact one generated by the Lanczos bidiagonalization of a nearby matrix $Q_{A}+\delta X$, where $\|\delta X\|=O(\|\underline{B}_{k}^{-1}\|\epsilon)$.
-Therefore, by the perturbation theory of the singular values \cite[Corollary 8.6.2]{Golub2013}, the singular values of $Q_{A}$ can be computed with accuracy $O(\|\underline{B}_{k}^{-1}\|\epsilon)$, while the appearance of ghost singular values can be avoided and the multiple singular values can be found one by one.
-Since the generalized singular values are determined by the singular values of $Q_{A}$, the above assertion of the convergence and accuracy also holds for the approximate generalized singular values.
+By Theorem \ref{thm3.1}, the JBD process for computing $B_{k}$ is the lower Lanczos bidiagonalization of $Q_{A}$ with the rounding error $O(\|\underline{B}_{k}^{-1}\|\epsilon)$ that is comparable to $O(\epsilon)$ whenever $\|\underline{B}_{k}^{-1}\|$ is modest.
+If the JBD process is implemented with one-sided reorthogonalization of $v_{i}$ such that the orthogonality level of $V_{k}$ achieves $O(\epsilon)$, exploiting the backward error results on the Lanczos bidiagonalization with one-sided reorthogonalization \cite[Theorem 5.2 and Corollary 5.1]{Barlow2013}, we can deduce that the computed $B_{k}$ is the exact one generated by the Lanczos bidiagonalization of a nearby matrix $Q_{A}+E_k$ with $\|E_k\|=O(\|\underline{B}_{k}^{-1}\|\epsilon)$.
+Therefore, by the perturbation theory of the singular values \cite[Corollary 8.6.2]{Golub2013}, the extreme singular values of $Q_{A}$ can be computed with the ultimate accuracy $O(\|\underline{B}_{k}^{-1}\|\epsilon)$, and ghost Ritz values can be avoided.

-Another efficient reorthogonalization strategy is the semiorthogonalization strategy, which is first proposed by Simon for the symmetric Lanczos process \cite{Simon1984a} and then adapted by Larsen for the Lanczos bidiagonalization \cite{Larsen1998}.
-By Theorem \ref{thm3.1} and \cite[Theorem 5]{Larsen1998}, we have the following result.
+It is known that a necessary orthogonality level of the computed basis vectors is the semiorthogonality for the symmetric Lanczos process \cite{Parlett1980,Simon1984a} and Lanczos bidiagonalization \cite{Larsen1998}.
+Based on Theorem \ref{thm3.1} and \cite[Theorem 5]{Larsen1998}, it is straightforward to prove that the semiorthogonality suffices in finite precision.